CarltonSoftware/tabs2-php-client/README.md

     require_once __DIR__ . '/vendor/autoload.php';

     \tabs\apiclient\client\Client::factory(
+        'https://apiurl/v2/', // Api Url: this will be provided to you.
+			     // NOTE: This url should end in '/v2/'
-        'https://apiurl', // Api Url: this will be provided to you 'abc', // Api username: this will be provided to you 'def', // Api password: this will be provided to you 'hij', // Api client id: this will be provided to you
+        'abc', // Api username: this will be provided to you 'def', // Api password: this will be provided to you 'hij', // Api client id: this will be provided to you